Wevah/IDNA-Cocoa/README.md

 Use this to convert internationalized domain names (IDN) between Unicode and ASCII.

-To use in your own projects, you need to include some files from the `Shared/Swift` folder, and make sure the `uts46` data file is copied to your application's `Resources` folder.
-The required Swift files are:
+To use in your own projects, this repository can be imported as a Swift package.

+Alternatively, the files can be manually included: Everything in `Sources/IDNA`:

 - UTS46.swift
 - UTS46+Loading.swift